-Optimization of spin-coherence time for electric dipole moment measurements in a storage ring
+Optimization of spin-coherence time for electric dipole moment measurements

 The JEDI experiment is dedicated to the search for the electric dipole moment (EDM) of charged particles using storage rings, which can be a very sensitive probe of physics beyond the Standard Model.
 In order to reach the highest possible sensitivity, a fundamental parameter to be optimized is the Spin Coherence Time (SCT), i.e., the time interval within which the particles of the stored beam maintain a net polarization greater than 1/e.
 To identify the working conditions that maximize SCT, accurate spin-dynamics simulations with the code BMAD have been performed on the lattice of a "prototype" storage ring which uses a combination of electric and magnetic fields for bending.
-This talk will present an analysis of the mechanisms behind the decoherence, some techniques to maximize SCT through the optimization of second-order focussing parameters, and finally discuss the exclusive beam and spin dynamics effects of the electric component of bending fields.
+This contribution will present an analysis of the mechanisms behind the decoherence, some techniques to maximize SCT through the optimization of second-order focusing parameters, and the exclusive beam and spin dynamics effects of the electric component of bending fields.

 How to cite